 In accordance with Kaitlyn's Law, children must never be left unattended in a motor vehicle on CAPC property.
-Kaitlyn's Law (CA Vehicle Code 15620) states that (a) A parent, legal guardian, or other person responsible for a child who is 6 years of age or younger may not leave that child inside a motor vehicle without being subject to the supervision of a person who is 12 years of age or older.
-(2) When the vehicle's engine is running or the vehicle's keys are in the ignition, or both.
+Kaitlyn's Law (CA Vehicle Code 15620) states that (a) A parent, legal guardian, or other person responsible for a child who is 6 years of age or younger may not leave that child inside a motor vehicle without being subject to the supervision of a person who is 12 years of age or older, under either of the following circumstances: (1) Where there are conditions that present a significant risk to the child's health or safety, or (2) When the vehicle's engine is running or the vehicle's keys are in the ignition, or both.